JeffreyNijs/hey-api-mock-generators/README.md

-# @hey-api/mock-generators
+# hey-api-mock-generators

-**@hey-api/mock-generators** is a custom plugin for the [Hey API](https://heyapi.dev/openapi-ts/) that generates mock data generators based on your OpenAPI schemas.
+**hey-api-mock-generators** is a custom plugin for the [Hey API](https://heyapi.dev/openapi-ts/) that generates mock data generators based on your OpenAPI schemas.
 By leveraging [JSON Schema Faker](https://github.com/json-schema-faker/json-schema-faker), this plugin automates the creation of mock data, facilitating testing and development.

 ## Features